 As your business comes to life or goes through change, you can use a business plan to measure your progress and re-calibrate your professional goals.
 In addition, if you are planning to pitch your business to potential investors for brand partnership opportunities, a business plan is one of the documents you can use to help bring credibility to your business.

-Why You Need to a Photography Business Plan
+Why You Need to Make a Photography Business Plan

-This is why using available tools is essential to your business’ long-term success and to your ability to grow your business.
-Not only does a business plan help you stay on track with your business goals, but it can also help one identify where their business is lagging, when it's ready for expansion, or even do some heavy lifting in helping you attract prospective clients.
+This is why using available tools is essential to your business’s long-term success and to your ability to grow your business.
+A business plan is critical in keeping you on-track with your business goals and identifying where your business is lagging before, during, and after growth.

 The Main Components of a Photography Business Plan

 While you can customize the components of a photography business plan to suit your needs, the standard components are:

 These elements work together to provide you and your stakeholders with a fulsome portrait of your business and its potential.
 We will go into further detail about these individual components in the following sections.